 Bollywood movies are an excellent source of entertainment.
 However, films are classified into different genres depending on the plot and story.
 Based on your preferences, interest, and mood; you can pick a kind and enjoy a movie night.
 Whether you love action cinema or a romantic saga, Bollywood has plenty to offer.

-Best Feel Good Bollywood Movies
+List of Best Feel Good Bollywood Movies

 There’s no specific genre for feel-good movies.
 In fact, you can classify them as an individual genre in itself.
 The one thing that makes these feel-good films stand out from the rest is their simplicity.
-These realistic yet fun movies are easily relatable as most families or characters resemble the type of families or people we come across in real life.

-You can watch these movies in the day or at night based on your comfort.
 Another surprising fact about feel-good movies is that you will never get bored of watching them over and over again.
 Hence, you will see a lot of these movies telecast on most movie channels in India.

 Do Dooni Chaar (2010)